List of Rajya Sabha members from the Bharatiya Janata Party

 The Bharatiya Janata Party (BJP) is one of the two major parties in the political system of Republic of India, the other being the Indian National Congress (INC).
-As of 2025, it is the country's largest political party in terms of representation in the Lok Sabha (House of the People), and is the world's largest political party in terms of primary membership.
+As of 2025, it is the country's largest political party in terms of representation in the Lok Sabha (House of people) and Rajya Sabha (Council of States). and is the world's largest political party in terms of primary membership.
 Established in 1980, the BJP's platform is generally considered as the right-wing of the political spectrum.